Battle of Bronkhorstspruit: British troop movement from Lydenburg

-Boer commando force
+Boer commando

 While Anstruther's column marched from Lydenburg, thousands of Boers were gathering around Pretoria, and on 13 December they elected leaders and declared independence from British rule, reestablishing the South African Republic.
 Francois Gerhardus Joubert (who was the uncle of Piet Joubert, one of the triumvirate of Boer leaders) was ordered by the Boer leadership to stop Anstruther from reaching Pretoria.
-He left Heidelberg on 18 December, and rendezvoused with two other forces en route.
-They camped halfway between Pretoria and Bronkhorstspruit overnight on 19 December, and next morning planned their attack.
-Nicolaas Smit, who had combat experience from the Anglo-Pedi Wars, suggested flexibility rather than a set ambush, and so they continued east towards Middelburg to intercept the British column.
-Laband also says that Francois Joubert mobilised the Boer militia in Middelburg, ordering them to travel parallel to the British, but hidden from them.
+He left Heidelberg on 18 December and rendezvoused with two other forces en route.
+They camped halfway between Pretoria and Bronkhorstspruit overnight on 19 December and the next morning planned their attack.
+Nicolaas Smit, who had combat experience from the Pedi wars, suggested flexibility rather than a set ambush, and so they continued east towards Middelburg to intercept the British column.
+Francois Joubert mobilised the Boer militia in Middelburg; a commando from there travelled parallel to the British, but hidden from them, though at one stage British officers noticed an unusually large number of riding horses at a Boer farm, but thought nothing of it.